sagearora/opensteri-rasp/README.md

 1. Load the authentication data from the environment file
 2. Authenticate using the join token to get an access token
 3. Establish GraphQL connections for real-time communication
+4. Set up printer monitoring with archived_at field watching
-4. Set up command subscriptions and heartbeat monitoring
+5. Set up command subscriptions and heartbeat monitoring

 ### Label Printing